Table of Contents

 - What are the side effects?

-- How many times a day do I take them?
+- How many times a day do you take them?

 - How many pills are in one dose?